hpsaturn/hpsaturn.github.io/_posts/2026-03-21-openstreetmap-tiles-for-eink-displays.md

 ### SD card image (recommended)

 For maximum speed, create a full disk image with all the tiles, then write that image to the SD card partition.
+Please keep in mind that you should back up the card beforehand.
 Follow these steps:

 create a empty image: